-- 1. SAR Operations
+- 1. SAR Knowledge

 - a.
 Define the role of the field team for these types of missions:

 - (1) Lost person search;

 - (2) Downed aircraft search;

-- (3) Rescue; and
+- (3) Rescue:

 - (4) Disaster assistance.

-- 2. SAR Operations
+2. SAR Operations

 - a.
-Demonstrate an understanding of the laws, policies, procedures, operating instructions, memorandums and agreements that govern SAR operations in the ASRC's area of operation.
+Demonstrate an understanding of the laws, policies, and procedures, operating instructions, memorandums and agreements that govern SAR operations in the ASRC's area of operation.

 - b.
 Demonstrate an understanding of the NIMS Incident Command System as it applies to SAR and how the system can be adapted to any size incident.

 - c.
 Demonstrate an understanding of the SAR resources listed below including how they are obtained, and their appropriate and inappropriate uses.

-- (1) Air scent search dogs
+- i.
+Air scent search dogs;

-- (2) Tracking/trailing dogs
+- ii.
+Tracking/trailing dogs;

-- (3) Trackers/Field Team Signcutters
+- iii.
+Trackers/Field Team Sign-cutters;

-- (4) Specialized SAR management teams
+- iv.
+Specialized SAR management teams;

-- (5) Specialized SAR field teams
+- v.
+Specialized SAR field teams;

-- (6) Mounted search teams
+- vi.
+Mounted search teams:

-- (7) Fixed wing aircraft
+- vii.
+Fixed wing aircraft;

-- (8) Rotary wing aircraft
+- viii.
+Rotary wing aircraft.

 - d.
-Demonstrate an understanding of the non-SAR resources listed below including how they obtained and their potential function in a SAR incident.
+Demonstrate an understanding of the non-SAR resources listed below including how they are obtained and their potential function in a SAR incident.

-- (1) Clergy and religious organizations
+- (1) Clergy and religious organizations;

-- (2) Critical incident stress management
+- (2) Critical incident stress management;

-- (3) State Coordinating Officer
+- (3) State Coordinating Officer;

-- (4) Coroner/Medical Examiner
+- (4) Coroner/Medical Examiner;

-- (5) Child protective services
+- (5) Child Protective Services;

-- (6) Public safety agencies such as fire, police, rescue, National Guard.
+- (6) Public safety agencies such as fire, police, rescue, National Guard;

-- (7) Federal agencies such as National Park Service (NPS), National Transportation and Safety Board (NTSB), Health and Human Services, Federal Aviation Administration (FAA), military units, Federal Emergency Management Agency (FEMA), and others.
+- (7) Federal agencies such as National Park Service (NPS), National Transportation and Safety Board (NTSB), Health and Human Services, Federal Aviation Administration (FAA), military units, Federal Emergency Management Agency (FEMA), and others;

-- (8) Support services such as Red Cross, Salvation Army, and civic clubs
+- (8) Support services such as Red Cross, Salvation Army, and civic clubs.

 - e.
 Demonstrate an understanding of the individuals or groups listed below including how they impact a SAR incident, what their concerns are, how to interact with them, when and how to effectively use them, and how to mitigate against inappropriate external influences.

-- (1) Psychics
+- (1) Psychics;

-- (2) Media
+- (2) Media;

-- (3) Family and friends of the subject(s)
+- (3) Family and friends of the subject(s).

 - f.
 Describe the role of the Search Manager in relation to the Legal Responsible Agent (RA) in the following situations:

-- (1) When the RA is uncooperative
+- (1) When the RA is uncooperative;

-- (2) When the mission involves or expands into other jurisdictions
+- (2) When the mission involves or expands into other jurisdictions.

 - g.
 Describe the role of the SM in relation to the various resources that may participate in a search mission in the following situations:

-- (1) When the SM has overall responsibility for all resources present
+- (1) When the SM has overall responsibility for all resources present;

-- (2) When the mission involves or expands into other jurisdictions
+- (2) When the mission involves or expands into other jurisdictions.

 - h.
 Demonstrate an understanding of certain legal issues related to SAR including:

-- (1) Trespassing
+- (1) Trespassing;

-- (2) Confidentiality
+- (2) Confidentiality;

-- (3) Criminal investigations
+- (3) Criminal investigations;

-- (4) Management of deceased subjects
+- (4) Management of deceased subjects;

-- (5) Restricted airspace
+- (5) Restricted airspace;

-- (6) Restricting access to various areas
+- (6) Restricting access to various areas;

-- (7) Site security and surveillance
+- (7) Site security and surveillance;

-- (8) Maintaining the chain of evidence
+- (8) Maintaining the chain of evidence;

-- (9) Use of minors in SAR incidents
+- (9) Use of minors in SAR incidents;

-- (10) Liability for supplies, equipment, and services lent or donated for use during an incident
+- (10) Liability for supplies, equipment, and services lent or donated for use during an incident;

-- (11) Use of SAR personnel for apprehension of criminals and crime scene investigation
+- (11) Use of SAR personnel for apprehension of criminals and crime scene investigation;

-- (12) Discovery of non-incident related illegal activities
+- (12) Discovery of non-incident related illegal activities.

-- 3. Search Management

-- a.
-Demonstrate the ability to develop or manage the development of an Incident Action Plan,